Santa Teresa Tram: Suspension and renovation

 In the mid-2010s, the old trams were still in storage in the depot, which remained out of use at that time.

 Six people were killed and at least 50 injured when a tram derailed in late August 2011.
 All service was suspended indefinitely after the accident.

 The year 2012 saw the start of a R$110m project for the procurement of new rolling stock and the renovation of the tram line.
 An order for 14 new two-axle trams was placed in 2012 with a Brazilian manufacturer named T'Trans (based in Três Rios).
 Delivery was originally projected to begin in November 2013, but was delayed, and the first car was not delivered until August 2014.
 Reopening of the line was planned to take place in stages, starting with the section between Largo da Carioca and Largo do Curvelo.
 In May 2014, this was predicted to occur in August 2014, but was delayed.
 By 1 October 2014, only one new tramcar had been delivered, and it was making test runs.
 By the end of 2014, five of the new trams had been delivered, numbered 16–20.

 After additional delays, the first segment finally reopened on 27 July 2015, with very limited service initially, covering only the 1.7 km section from Carioca terminus to Largo do Curvelo and running only between 11:00 a.m. and 4:00 p.m., every 20 minutes, Monday to Saturday.
 Service was extended from Largo do Curvelo to Largo do Guimarães on 28 December 2015, but without any expansion to the limited hours of operation.
 During the 2016 Summer Olympics, the hours of operation were temporarily expanded, to 8:00 a.m. to 4:00 p.m., and the frequency was doubled, to every 10 minutes.
 By that time, mid-2016, additional delays had caused the estimated date of restoration of service over the full line to Dois Irmãos to be postponed to at least December 2017.

 Service was finally restored through to Dois Irmãos in January 2019, in stages.
 In February 2018, a limited-service extension – served by only five trips per day – from Largo Guimarães to Praça Odylo came into operation, and on 22 October 2018 all service was extended to Largo do França.
 The final stage was reached on 21 January 2019, making the route once again Largo da Carioca to Dois Irmãos, a length of 6 km.

 Of the order for 14 new replica-vintage tramcars that was placed with T'Trans in 2012, only eight cars had been delivered by mid-2019, numbered 16–23.
-As of 2015, the old trams were in storage at the depot (carhouse), their fate undecided, and the new trams that had been delivered so far were stored in the Carioca terminal loop; the present status is unclear.
+As of 2015, the old trams were in storage at the depot (carhouse), their fate undecided.